The Wagner Projections (Part 3): Umbeziffern – The Wagner Transformation Method

 Furthermore, there are some image options which don’t refer to the projection in itself but the generated image:

-You can choose how the continents are displayed (as a black silhouette, as outlines, with colored countries, or not at all),
+You can choose how the continents are displayed (as a grey silhouette, as outlines, with colored countries, or not at all),

 the step range of the graticule and the size of the image.
 To compare your new projection to existing ones,